 - symmetrical or pear-shaped: these work on either side and can be worn sideways to fill out the side of your bra, or straight up for center fullness and cleavage

-Silicone prostheses may seem heavy compared to the foamed-filled models, especially for women with large breasts.
-But the balanced weight silicone provides helps keep your shoulders even and your posture straight.
+Silicone prostheses may seem heavy compared to the foam-filled models, especially for women with large breasts.
+But the balanced-weight silicone helps keep your shoulders even and your posture straight.
 Prices range from under $100 to $500 for high-quality products (size is not a cost factor), and they last from 2 to 5 years.
 Salt water, pool water, and hot tubs may damage the outer shell of most silicone products, making it sticky (and more likely to collect dirt) and thinner (making it more likely to rupture and leak).
 Check with the manufacturer to be sure.
 If possible, you may want to avoid using a silicone prosthesis in any kind of water and use a less expensive, lightweight breast form instead.
 Silicone is hand-washable only.

 Some specialty shops sell custom-made breast prostheses, individually constructed and cast to match the natural contours and color of your body and your other breast.
 These are usually made from silicone or latex and are significantly more expensive than a breast prosthesis that isn't custom-made.
 Many insurance companies don't cover custom-made breast forms.
 A plaster cast or laser scan is taken of your chest and then the prosthesis is contoured so it fits snugly against your body.